vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide400.md

   ![](images/400/connectionSource.png)

-- Leave "GET" the **Method** dropdown menu.
+- "GET" is the **Method** selected in dropdown menu.
 Next, enter the following address in the URL field:

   `http://jsonplaceholder.typicode.com/posts/1`

 - Select "Retrieve One" in the **Action Hint** dropdown menu, then click **Next**.
-(For this example we will be doing a simple GET request returning one record)
+(For this example we will be doing a simple GET request returning one record containing placeholder data)

   ![](images/400/retrieveOne.png)